hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

 ## how is the `normalizer callable` is used, and when is it called?

-when a field indicates itself as having a `normalizer` as describe above, the `normalizer callable` is guaranteed to be called whenever the agent (e.g action) hits the `normalize` eventpoint during the course of the API action lifecycle. this is true regardless of whether or not the particular
+when a field indicates itself as having a `normalizer` as described above, the `normalizer callable` is guaranteed to be called whenever the agent (e.g action) hits the `normalize` eventpoint during the course of the API action lifecycle. this is true regardless of whether or not the particular